-Can an Artificial System Inspired by Dogs Smell Disease?
+An Artificial System Inspired by Dogs Smells Disease

 Researchers at MIT and other institutions have developed a miniaturized detection system that seems to detect diseases with even greater sensitivity than a dog's sense of smell.